Quiver Grassmannians of extended Dynkin type D - Part 2: Schubert decompositions and F-polynomials: Generating functions of Euler characteristics of quiver Grassmannians of type

 \subsection{Reduction steps and generating functions}

 In this section, we analyze the behavior of the generating functions under reduction of type one, i.e. we have an indecomposable representation $M$ of dimension $\alpha$ such that $\alpha_{i}=\alpha_{i+1}=\alpha_{i+2}+1$.
 Let $M$ be of maximal rank type and $\hat M$ and $\hat e$ the induced representation and induced dimension vector, respectively.
-According to section \ref{reductionofgrass}, we obtain an isomorphism $\Gr_{e}(M)\cong\Gr(e_{i+1}-e_i,e_{i+2}-e_i)\times\Gr_{\hat e}(\hat M)$ when we remove the vertex $i+1$.
-Thus for the Euler characteristic we get This yields the following easy relation between the corresponding $F$-polynomials.
+According to section \ref{reductionofgrass}, when removing the vertex $i+1$, for the Euler characteristic we get This yields the following easy relation between the corresponding $F$-polynomials.

 \begin{lemma} Let $M$ be a representation of $\tilde D_n$ which can be reduced to a representation $\hat M$ by reduction of type one.
 Then we have

 In other words, considering the variable transformation $x_q\mapsto x_q'$ where